13 shot during fight in crowd of 200 Sunday in Peoria

 PEORIA, Ill.
 (WLS) -- Thirteen people were shot when a large fight broke in a crowd of nearly 200 people early Sunday morning in Peoria, police said.

-The incident happened at around 4:40 a.m. near Walter Street and Hamilton Street, police said.
+The incident happened at around 4:40 a.m. near Water Street and Hamilton Street, police said.

 RELATED: Chicago weekend violence leaves 50 shot, 7 dead; 2 shot, 1 killed in Loop